platform9/PMK-Product-Management-Testing/traefik-hostheaders-k8s-dcos/README.md

 If you have configured the hostname header in your /etc/hosts file correctly, you can go directly to the hostname in your browser of choice

-3. Opens the hostname www.k8sdcos-cheddar.com with the 'cheddar' welcome page
+Open the hostname www.cheese-cheddar.com to view the 'cheddar' welcome page Open the hostname with www.cheese-wesleydale.com to view the 'wesleydale' welcome page Open the hostname with www.cheese-wesleydale.com to view the 'wesleydale' welcome page

 Note: If you are using this in production, then this would be done using your own chosen domains and DNS server